Virtual Bowl: What Coaches and Students Must Know-Updated 1/15/21

-1. On October 20th, faculty coaches will deliver your team rosters to A2Ethics.
+1. On February 1, 2021, faculty coaches will deliver your team rosters for the Ending Rounds to A2Ethics.
 If your school has 2 teams, you will have 2 lists.
 No school with 2 teams, however, is permitted to mix their teams.
-You are allowed 3 to 5 students at the Zoom table with 1 alternate student.
-You can also assign different students to each match.
-Some teams will have the same students in each match.
-Other schools will have different students in each match.
-Whatever your student configurations, you must provide A2Ethics a list of students as well as the 2 coaches authorized to enter each of the 3 Rounds/Matches.
+You are allowed 3 to 5 students at the Zoom table with 1 alternate student in a match.
+You may list more than 6 students on your team roster (s); if your team (s) moves on to the semifinal and final, students listed on your roster for a given team, are eligible to participate.
+Whatever your student configurations, you must provide A2Ethics a list of students as well as the 2 coaches authorized to be on the Zoom call for the Ending Rounds.
 These lists must be carefully and clearly formatted.
 For students: First and Last Name/School/Team Number (if there are 2 teams from your school).
 For student alternates: First and Last Name/School/Team Number/Alternate.
 For coaches: First and Last Name/Coach.
-Once these rosters are in by October 20th, there will be no changes accepted.
+Once these rosters are in by February 1st, there will be no changes accepted.
 If roster students or coaches are not available for the Round for which they are listed, no substitutions will be permitted.

-4. To reiterate, October 20th should include a reminder to all students that they must have ready their first and last name/school/team number (and alternate status if applicable) to ensure they can enter their respective matches.
+3. To reiterate, by February 1st, you should include a reminder to all students that they must have ready their first and last name/school/team number (and alternate status if applicable) to ensure they can enter their respective matches.
 The procedure is as follows: the Bowl producer for the match will begin to admit roster qualified students from the Zoom waiting room 10 minutes before their match starts, when it will be determined by the producer whether students must rename themselves in order to participate in the match.
 Equally important information later in the match: if students get cut off and reconnect during a match, they need to rename themselves after they get back on.

 Essential, Imperative and Vital Coach Responsibilities: Providing The Case Studies and The Information on Zoom Access to A Match

-1. You will need to make sure that all participating students have ALL 10 case studies in front of them on their computer screens or in a printed copy at the beginning of and during their match.
-The 2021 Bowl case studies are located here:https://www.a2ethics.org/2021-virtual-bowl-rounds-1-3-case-studies
+1. You will need to make sure that all participating students have ALL 8 case studies in front of them on their computer screens or in a printed copy at the beginning of and during their match.
+The 2021 Bowl case studies are located here: https://www.a2ethics.org/2021-michigan-hs-ethics-vbowl-quarter-semi-and-...

 (You may want to create a separate case study document without the author bios and the study questions).
 The moderator will not read the selected case studies as is the usual practice.
 Instead, the moderator will identify the case # and the title of the case that teams will present.
 The moderator will read and repeat the match case question and the producer will type it in the Zoom chat section at the beginning of the match.
 Students should make sure they copy the question, as it will disappear when they go into the first breakout room.
 Please remember that entering the Case Question for a match is the ONLY purpose for the Zoom chat function in the Virtual Bowl, unless students choose to use it in their breakout rooms.
 The chat function should not be used during the public segments of the match.
 Ever.

-3. Finally, the match schedule is tight.
-For this reason, when the 3 match judges are accounted for by the producer and moderator, matches will start at the publicized EST time in the schedule.
+3. When the 3 match judges are accounted for by the producer and moderator, matches will start at the publicized EST time in the schedule.
 Late participants can get on the call when they are able, but the moderator will not wait for them to start the match.